top of page

 Q: What is the start and end time each day?

-A: The Elementary program drop off is from 8am-8:20am and pick up starts at 3pm.
+A: Drop off is from 8am-8:20am and pick up starts at 3pm.

 Q: Will lunch be provided?